01732 496 523

 Work With Newton Waterproofing Today

 Ready to specify a robust basement tanking solution?
 Contact Newton Waterproofing’s technical team for expert advice, product recommendations, or a full list of qualified specialist basement contractors that operate in your area.
-Our specialist contractors deliver reliable, guaranteed installations across the UK, ensuring your basement conversion or structural waterproofing project is completed to the highest standard.
+Our specialist contractors deliver reliable, guaranteed installations across the UK.
+They ensure your basement conversion or structural waterproofing project is completed to the highest standard.

 Speak to our friendly, expert team